containerd/containerd/docs/man/containerd-config.8.md

 ## OPTIONS

 **default**
-: This subcommand will generate the default containerd configuration
+: This subcommand will generate the default containerd configuration.

 **dump**
 : This subcommand will dump the config file of system with other subconfig files.